 SciFinder-n is the most comprehensive database for the chemical literature, searchable by topic, author, substances by name or CAS Registry Number, OR use the editor to draw chemical structures, substructures, or reactions.
 SciFinder-n is the new version of SciFinder.

 If you already have a SciFinder account, you will be able to log in to SciFinder-n via the new platform and do not need to set up a new account.
 If you are new to SciFinder-n, please contact Caroline Gilson (email@example.com) for Registration information.
 You MUST use an email address that ends with "depauw.edu"

-Covers publications from 1874-2013.
-Also includes access to Physics Education.
+Search for citations to publications from 1874-2013.
+Also includes FT online access to Physics Education.

 Sample Articles | Searching Tips from Caroline